golang-fips/go/README.md

 ## Downstream Modifications

-The Red Hat Go toolchain is based on a fork of the upstream work enabling Go to link against Boring Crypto.
+This Go toolchain is based on a fork of the upstream work enabling Go to link against Boring Crypto.
 This fork uses OpenSSL instead of BoringSSL and adds enhancements to give operators more confidence when deploying their Go binaries in environments requiring strict security.

 ### OpenSSL

-The main difference between the Red Hat fork and the upstream work is the FIPS certified library which is used to execute the cryptographic operations when FIPS mode is enabled.
+The main difference between this fork and the upstream work is the FIPS certified library which is used to execute the cryptographic operations when FIPS mode is enabled.
 Our fork uses OpenSSL which is already FIPS certified on RHEL.

 ### Dynamic linkage